aslavchev/qa-mentorship-program/curriculum/week-08-test-case-management/exercises.md

 - GitHub Projects: Built-in test management, free alternative to TestRail

 ### Success Criteria
-- ✅ At least 10-15 test cases created as GitHub issues
+- ✅ 5-10 test cases manually created as GitHub issues (practice)
+- ✅ Automation script created with mentor to import remaining 40+ tests
-- ✅ All issues properly labeled
+- ✅ All 50+ test cases in GitHub Issues with proper labels
-- ✅ All issues added to GitHub Project
+- ✅ All issues added to "SauceDemo Test Suite" GitHub Project
 - ✅ Custom fields set for all issues
 - ✅ Screenshots captured
-- ✅ Reflection on benefits written
+- ✅ Reflection on benefits of automation + test management tools written

 ---